Mapsui/Mapsui/docfx/documentation/projections.md

 (EPSG:3857) and WGS83 (EPSG:4326).
 It is however possible to create your own Transformation.
 You need to implement the ITransformation interface.
 Within this implementation you need to use some other projection library.
-A recommende one is [ProjNet4GeoAPI](https://github.com/NetTopologySuite/ProjNet4GeoAPI).
+A recommended one is [ProjNet4GeoAPI](https://github.com/NetTopologySuite/ProjNet4GeoAPI).

 ## The most common scenario
 Most likely you will be fine if you use the same projection as Google